 Yet, as ever, there are challenges.
 For starters, consider the resources question and copper in particular.
 Electric vehicles rely on a far greater intensity of the metal than their ICE brethren – largely in the motor coil that drives the engine.
 For an average gasoline-powered car, for instance, about 20kg of copper, used mainly in the wiring, will suffice.
 For a hybrid, that figure comes to 40kg.
 Yet for a fully electric car the copper requirement is double at 80kg.1 Size also matters – since the bigger the vehicle, the larger the copper intensity.
 A fully electric bus, for example, will use between 11 and 16 times more copper than its ICE equivalent – depending on the size of the bus and its battery.2

-No surprise, then, that copper pricing soared 60% over the past 12 months to trade above US$10,000 a tonne earlier in the year for the first time in a decade.3
+No surprise, then, that copper pricing soared 60% in the year to April 2021 to trade above US$10,000 a tonne earlier in the year for the first time in a decade.3

 Copper content: What’s in an EV?

 Batteries, too, are resource intensive, with demand for lithium and cobalt – crucial components of today’s lithium ion battery technology – forecast to increase 18 and 37 times respectively by 2030 relative to consumption in 2015.4